Trevor-Sandoval/python-api-challenge/README.md

 -- Requirement 2: Compute Linear Regression for Each Relationship

+Part 2: VacationPy
+In this deliverable, you'll use your weather data skills to plan future vacations.
+Also, you'll use Jupyter notebooks, the geoViews Python library, and the Geoapify API.
+The code needed to import the required libraries and load the CSV file with the weather and coordinates data for each city created in Part 1 is provided to help you get started.
+Your main tasks will be to use the Geoapify API and the geoViews Python library and employ your Python skills to create map visualizations.

 References: Please note that some portions of my code's structure were inspired by my research on the internet in addition to the hyperlinked module resources emailed to us by Melissa Conner.
 At the beginning of this boot camp, we were encouraged to be proactive with utilizing the internet as a resource for finding solutions to complex problems that also contributed to our edification.
 Thus, I was able to formulate my assignment after conducting some independent research on Stack Overflow and Google Search.